kendrick1win/rock-paper-scissors/README.md

 # rock-paper-scissors

-Rock paper scissors game played fully on the console.
-Written using JavaScript
+Rock paper scissors game played on a web page.
+Written using JavaScript.